Felony Insurance Fraud in the Fourth Through First Degrees

 - New York Penal Law 176.20 – Third Degree Insurance Fraud: More than $3,000, but less than or equal to $50,000.

 - New York Penal Law 176.25 – Second Degree Insurance Fraud: More than $50,000, but less than or equal to $1,000,000.

 - New York Penal Law 176.30 – First Degree Insurance Fraud: More than $1,000,000.

-As noted in the main page for New York Insurance Fraud, often time insurance related crimes are associated with other criminal offenses.
+As noted in the main page for New York Insurance Fraud, insurance related crimes are routinely associated with other criminal offenses.
 If an organized crew is involved in the thefts, then Enterprise Corruption, a “B” felony, may be charged.
-Alternatively, because the Insurance Fraud statute mimics the Grand Larceny statute in terms of loss value, a Grand Larceny crime may also be brought by prosecutors in New York City or beyond.
-What additional crimes are charged, may be charged and defenses to these offenses are all issues and factors to be vetted and discussed with a criminal lawyer who is familiar with the facts of your own unique case.
+Alternatively, because the Insurance Fraud statute mimics the Grand Larceny statute in terms of loss value, a Grand Larceny crime may also be brought by prosecutors in New York City and beyond.
+What additional crimes are charged, and defenses to these offenses are all issues and factors to be vetted and discussed with a criminal lawyer who is familiar with the facts of your own unique case.